tapanbk/tapanbk.github.io/_posts/2021-07-06-database-backup-using-cron-and-mysqldump.md

 category: Database
 tags: ['MySQL' ,'Database', 'Linux' ]
 permalink: database-dump-with-cron-jobs-and-mysql-dump
-description: Guide to back up database using the cron job and mysql dump
 ---

 Read post on guide to back up database using the cron job and mysqldump